dsteinmo/dsteinmo.github.io/research.md

 <a href="http://wqcg.ca/">Waterloo Quantitative Consulting Group</a> (WQCG) - A consulting company that I started in Winter 2016.

-<a href="https://crypt.ogapher.ca">crypt.ogapher.ca</a> crypt.ographer - A website all about crypto and online security.
+<a href="https://crypt.ographer.ca">crypt.ographer</a> A website all about crypto and online security.

 <a href="http://michaeljswart.com/">michaeljswart.com</a> - Michael J. Swart's blog.
 Lots of good information on databases.